Blog / Growth

 Step 1: Highlight it in a changelog #

-Creating a changelog with any static site generator should be straight-forward enough.
-I would suggest creating a separate markdown file for each entry.
+Creating a changelog with any static site generator should be straight-forward to set up.
+I suggest creating a separate markdown file for each entry.
 Keep entries short and to the point.
-If you need to expand upon any feature, you can always do so in a seperate blog.
+If you need to expand upon any feature, you can always do so in a separate blog.

 Step 2: Dive deeper in a blog #

-Depending on the new feature, extending on it in a seperate blog is a must.
-You want to do it, if you like to show off certain use cases of the feature or add more details with images or videos.
+Depending on the feature, extending on it in a blog is a must.
+Here you show off certain use cases of the feature or add more details with images or videos.

 A great, not often used technique, is to get feedback from your customers that already used the feature in beta and put in a quote from them.

-You could create a seperate “Product Updates” category so all blogs can be easily found and listed too.
+You could create a separate “Product Updates” category so all blogs can be easily found and listed too.